-- 1. Make sure there is no network activity anymore. - 2.
-Remove the fiber-optic cable gently. - 3.
-Lift up the lever of the MGB module and turn it to a horizontal position. - 4.
+- 1. Make sure there is no network activity by consulting or checking with the network administrator, or through the management interface of the switch/converter (if available) to disable the port in advance. - 2.
+Remove the fiber optic cable gently. - 3.
+Turn the lever of the MGB / MFB module to a horizontal position. - 4.
 Pull out the module gently through the lever.